Boise Dispatch logo trees with mountains

 GARDEN VALLEY HELITACK

-Garden Valley Helitack is a 12-person module that manages a Bell 407 helicopter.
+Garden Valley Helitack is a 12-person module that manages a AS-350B3 helicopter.
 The module specializes in initial attack and fills a variety of suppression and support roles, which include helispot construction, crew transport and shuttles, bucket work, hot spot detection, and aerial mapping.
 The module is stationed in Garden Valley, ID.
 (Photo: Helicopter landed on ridgetop, 2018)